imkailey/JRNL/thing.md

   - they deliberately give all of the info in the word problem
 - will talk about debates towards the end

+- 13/38 has the math stuff for kcal/g

 ### chapter 3
 - digestive processes
   - goods journey from ingestion to excretion (pathway through digestive organs and sphincters- transition from food to bolus to chyme to stool)